BriannHu/NSERC_Project/README.md

 2. **High read throughput** and **low read latency** to efficiently merge new information with the old data.
 3. **Persistent storage**, since the amount of incoming data is large and is growing continuously.

-It is achieving all three objectives simulatenously that is a challenge.
+It is achieving all three objectives simultaneously that is a challenge.

 ## Project Description